-- 4.1 New development or changes to waste management activities resulting from the ELJWP would take place within the ELJWP area and largely within existing waste sites.
-None of the existing waste sites are within Habitats Sites or could be functionally linked habitats; however, the following policies permit development outside of existing waste sites, that could in theory (if mitigation is not taken into account; see Chapter 5) fall within a Habitats Site or its functionally linked habitats: - Policy JWP2: Safeguarding and Provision of Waste Capacity; - Policy JWP5: Energy from Waste; and - Policy JWP6: Deposit of Waste on Land. - 4.2 Epping Forest SAC is within the plan area and may have functionally linked habitats used by stag beetle (within 500m of the SAC) that are also within the plan area.
+- 4.2 New development or changes to waste management activities resulting from the ELJWP would take place within the ELJWP area and largely within existing waste sites or wastewater treatment facilities.
+None of the existing waste sites or wastewater treatment facilities are within Habitats Sites or could be functionally linked habitats.
+However, the following policies permit (limited) development outside of existing waste sites or wastewater treatment facilities that could, in theory (if mitigation is not taken into account; see Chapter 5), fall within a Habitats Site or its functionally linked habitats: - Policy JWP2: Safeguarding and Provision of Waste Capacity; - Policy JWP2B: Safeguarding and Provision of Wastewater Treatment Capacity; - Policy JWP5: Energy from Waste; and - Policy JWP6: Deposit of Waste on Land. - 4.3 Epping Forest SAC is within the plan area and may have functionally linked habitats used by stag beetle (within 500m of the SAC) that are also within the plan area.